rstacruz/onmount/docs/docs.md

 ## Testing behaviors

-You can trigger just one behavior via `$.behavior(SELECTOR)`.
+You can trigger just one onmount via `$.onmount(SELECTOR)`.
 This is useful for tests.

 ```js
 var $div